Kerbas-ad-astra/Stock-Revamp/README.md

 	- Adapted to new models in KSP 1.9 (Skipper, Mainsail, Thumper)
 - 1.15.1, 02020 03 15 "Nattering Nodes of Negativism"
 	- Fixed node orientation on Mk1 pod, and also adjusted node height slightly.
-- 1.16.0, 02021 01 XX "Not Enough Space In Space"
+- 1.16.0, 02021 09 05 "Too Much Space In Space"
-	- Updated to new models and variants in KSP 1.10 and 1.11 (Rockomax X200-16 and -32, blinky lights)
+	- Updated to new models and variants in KSP 1.10, 1.11, and 1.12.
-		- No longer revamping RV-105 RCS thruster (Squad's revamp is fine enough, and Ven's model isn't set up to be flexible with variants)
+		- No longer revamping RV-105 RCS thruster (Squad's revamps are fine enough, and Ven's model isn't set up to be flexible with variants)
+		- RT-1 "Cricket", RT-2 "Grasshopper", and RockoMAX models (from Ven's new parts) are now also applied to the stock FM1 "Mite", F3S0 "Shrimp", and S2-33 "Clydesdale" respectively.
+The RT-1, RT-2, and RockoMAX are now marked as 'TechHidden'.
+		- Ven's Mk 5 Strip Light is also now 'TechHidden' because there's a better striplight (that actually emits light!) in the stock game.
 	- Renamed "Part Bin" subfolder to "PartBin", to accommodate Module Manager patches
 	- Localized SpaceX-style landing leg (missed this one back in VSR 1.10)
 	- Fixed Nose Cone Mk7 patch.